cmu-delphi/covidcast/Python-packages/covidcast-py/docs/plot_examples.rst

 Animations
 ----------
-To create an animation, simply pass the signal Dataframe to :py:func:`covidcast.animate` The following code creates an MP4 file named `test_plot.mp4` which animates our daily signal for the month of August.
+To create an animation, simply pass the signal DataFrame to :py:func:`covidcast.animate`.
+The following code creates an MP4 file named `test_plot.mp4` which animates our daily signal for the month of August.